Mission-Driven Hiring: How European Recruiters Help UAE Become A Gaming Capital

-(MENAFN- Mid-East Info) Mission Hire , a European recruiting agency focused on game development hiring, aims to help gaming studios from the UAE enhance their expertise and attract industry professionals from Eastern Europe, as Dubai seeks to create over 30,000 new jobs in its mission to become a global gaming capital.
+(MENAFNEditorial) Mission Hire, a European recruiting agency focused on game development hiring, aims to help gaming studios from the UAE enhance their expertise and attract industry professionals from Eastern Europe, as Dubai seeks to create over 30,000 new jobs in its mission to become a global gaming capital.

 Extensive network, knowledge, and proprietary technologies allow Mission Hire to unleash the region’s full potential in the gaming sector and assist local companies in connecting with prominent creators and tech experts from Poland, Ukraine, Lithuania, Latvia, and other countries.
 Eastern Europe is home to such gaming giants as Wargaming, CD Project RED, GSC Game World, 4A Games, etc., which produced global hits like World of Tanks, Cyberpunk 2077, the Witcher, S.T.A.L.K.E.R., Metro 2033, and others.